HabanaAI/Model-References/PyTorch/computer_vision/classification/ViT/README.md

 # Vision Transformer for PyTorch

-This directory provides a script and recipe to train the Vision Transformer model to achieve state of the art accuracy, and is tested and maintained by Habana.
-For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+This directory provides a script and recipe to train the Vision Transformer model to achieve state of the art accuracy, and is tested and maintained by Intel® Gaudi®.
+For further information on performance, refer to [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

-For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+For further information on training deep learning models using Intel Gaudi AI accelerator, refer to [developer.habana.ai](https://developer.habana.ai/resources/).

 ## Table of Contents
   - [Model-References](../../../../README.md)